marcjordan2112/egr/README.md

 - [x]  Pull in python args, define usage in one place.

 ## Database
-The EFSM database is a standard SQLite database.
+The ESFM database is a standard SQLite database.
 It may be viewed by any standard SQLite tools.

-If opening the database with a tool then open as read-only, otherwise there will be conflicts with the EFSM at run time.
+If opening the database with a tool then open as read-only, otherwise there will be conflicts with the ESFM at run time.

-# Change List
+# CHANGE LIST

+- 2.1.0
+    - ESFM: Add watchdog method of catching changes to the ESO save file as default.
+Add command line option to use the old poll method.
+This is a major performance update - thanks to [https://www.esoui.com/forums/showpost.php?p=43109&postcount=4](https://www.esoui.com/forums/showpost.php?p=43109&postcount=4)
+    - ESFM: Add Ctrl-C to exit.
+    - ESFM: Discard playground Utils.ThreadSafePrint in favor of the standard Python logging module.
+    - ESFM: Update Utils.MyThread to fix async issues.
+    - ESFM: Add support for database changes and updates - WIP and not supported.
+    - ESFM: PEP8 update for method decorations.
+    - ESFM: Add some horrible docstrings.

 - 2.0.0
     - Change the name of the installation file/directory from "egr-x.x.x" to "EsoGrinder".